ConstraintFlow: A DSL for Specification and Verification of Neural Network Analyses: Introduction

+Currently, the DNN certifiers are implemented in large pieces of general-purpose programming languages such as Python, C++, etc. The commonly used libraries for DNN certification include auto\_LiRPA~\cite{Lirpa20}, ELINA~\cite{fastpoly}, and ERAN~\cite{deeppoly}.
+Further, the certifier developers usually prove the soundness of the ceritifiers by providing pen and paper proofs, which needs extensive mathematical background.

-\textbf{This work: } To overcome these barriers, we envision a framework that can provide a platform to succinctly specify a DNN certifier, automatically verify its soundness for arbitrary DNNs, and generate scalable and memory-efficient code optimized for the underlying architecture.
-As a first step towards this goal, we propose a novel DSL called \cf which can be used to specify a minimal, high-level, functional, declarative, pointer-free description of DNN certifiers based on abstract interpretation.
-The DSL can also be used to specify constraints encoding the soundness of the certifier, which can be leveraged to automatically verify the specified abstract transformers.
-We believe that the advantages of compact certifier code and automatic verification in \cf can facilitate wider adoption of DNN certification in contemporary AI development pipelines.
-For example, Figure~\ref{fig:intro} shows that we can specify thousands of intricate, unverified C-code lines of the popular DeepPoly certifier from the ERAN library in less than 15 lines of \cf.
+In this work, we propose a novel DSL - \cf - to specify a minimal high-level description of DNN certifiers that includes specifying the tradeoff knobs and also the associated constraints.
+The tradeoff knobs can be used to adjust the scalability vs. precision tradeoffs of the certifier, while the specified constraints can be leveraged to automatically verify the soundness of the specified abstract transformers.
+The advantages of automatic verification, efficient implementation compilation, and compact certifier code in \cf facilitate wider adoption of DNN certification in contemporary AI development pipelines.
+For example, Figure~\ref{fig:intro} shows that we can specify (and verify) the popular DeepPoly certifier in less than 15 lines of code (LOCs) in the new DSL as opposed to 1000s of LOCs in C++.